sphericalcylinder/MetalCompute/README.md

 # This update:

-- Seperate examples from actual code
-  - Now they're in the 'examples' folder
-- CMake install exists
-  - I think I did it well
-  - No idea though
+- MTLCompute::GPU class
-- Builds shared library for you to use (libmtlcompute)
+  - If you want to touch barely any metal-cpp looking code
-- Limits on texture size and number of loadable textures and buffers
+  - The simplest possible
+  - Example [here](examples/metalcomputegpu.cpp) (it's really short)
+  - So easy it's practically useless
+- Objects actually release in their destructors
+  - Buffers, Textures, and Kernels oh my! (wizard of oz reference)
+- Rearrange Buffer constructor arguments
+- Default constructors for CommandManager and Kernel
+- Some Texture stuff
+  - Constructor that automatically determines texture type
+  - Slice get access to textures (i think there's a better way to do it though)
+- Wrote more docs
-- I didn't write the docs
+  - Working on actual usage docs

+Once I'm satisfied with the docs I'll probably merge with main

 ### Want to do: